Binance Portfolio Redesign

 Risk & Exposure — a page no exchange has

-A new page surfacing margin level, liquidation distance, concentration, and actionable next steps.
-Business case: users who understand their risk retain longer and make informed decisions instead of abandoning the platform after unexpected losses.
+A new page surfacing margin level, liquidation distance, and concentration with clear next steps.
+Users who understand their risk stay longer and make better decisions.

 Constraint adaptation